utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/creating-a-mock-server.md

 1. Select **Create Mock Server**.
 1. Enter a new name for the mock server.
 (If the name isn't highlighted, hover over the name and select the edit icon <img alt="Edit icon" src="https://assets.postman.com/postman-docs/documentation-edit-icon-v8-10.jpg#icon" width="18px">.)

 > When you create a mock server from a template, Postman creates a [collection](/docs/sending-requests/intro-to-collections/) with predefined requests for the mock server.
-Postman also creates an [environment](/docs/sending-requests/managing-environments/) for the mock server.
+Postman also creates an [environment](/docs/sending-requests/managing-environments/) with a `url` variable set to the mock server's URL.
+You can use this URL to test mock responses.

 <img alt="Creating a mock server from a template" src="https://assets.postman.com/postman-docs/mock-create-from-template-v9-19.jpg" width="580px"/>